-There’s a common saying that has been attributed to many sources that go like this, “if you repeat a lie often enough, it will soon be accepted as truth.”
+A common saying attributed to many sources goes like this: “if you repeat a lie often enough, it will soon be accepted as truth.”

 Gaslighting was first brought to light through a film released in 1994 called Gaslight.

-In the film, a husband is persistently trying to convince her beautiful wife that she is insane by constantly causing her to interrogate herself and her reality.
+In the film, a husband persistently tries to convince her beautiful wife that she is insane by constantly causing her to interrogate herself and her reality.

-In typical form, gaslighting is simply a form of tenacious manipulation and indoctrination which results in the victim beginning to doubt themselves and ultimately lose their sense of perception, self-worth, and identity.
+In typical form, gaslighting is simply a form of tenacious manipulation and indoctrination, which results in the victim beginning to doubt themselves and ultimately losing their perception of the truth, self-worth, and identity.

-In its mild forms, it creates an elusive, yet unbalanced, power dynamic in a given relationship in which the gaslightee is exposed to unreasonable scrutiny, micro-aggression, or judgment that has no basis (not fact-based).
+In its mild forms, gaslighting creates an elusive yet unbalanced power dynamic in a given relationship.
+The gaslightee is exposed to unreasonable scrutiny, micro-aggression, or judgment that has no basis (not fact-based).

 In other times at its worst display, gaslighting institutes a type of mind-control couples with severe psychological abuse.

-Personal relationships whether at the workplace or in an entire society are all possible victims of gaslighting.
+Personal relationships, whether at the workplace or in an entire society, are all possible victims of stages of gaslighting.

-Gaslighting can occur following many stages which may differ in the order of their occurrence and depends on different situations.
+Gaslighting emotional abuse can occur following many stages, which may differ in the order of occurrence and depend on different situations.

-The gaslighter uses baseless, generalized false presumptions and/or accusations that are independently unverifiable, to create a negative narrative about the gaslightee.
+The gaslighter uses baseless, generalized false presumptions and/or independently unverifiable accusations to create a negative narrative about the victim of gaslighting.

-This introduces more false claims and misdirection, and in the process planting more doubt and confusion.
+This introduces more false claims and misdirection and, in the process, plants more doubt and confusion.

 In other words, they will deny any wrongdoing even in the face of undeniable evidence and immediately go on the defense to accuse the gaslightee of wrongdoing.

-Example – A boyfriend red-handedly caught sexting with someone, then flatly denies it and blame the girlfriend of imagining things.
+For example, a boyfriend red-handedly caught sexting someone, then flatly denies it and blames the girlfriend for imagining things.
 They can even go to the extent of calling her names.

-For gaslighting in relationships, the gaslightee is kept vulnerable, controlled and nearly submissive to the gaslighter, by being exposed to constant to insecurity and anxiety by the gaslighter.
+For gaslighting in relationships, the gaslightee is kept vulnerable, controlled and nearly submissive to the gaslighter by being exposed to constant insecurity and anxiety by the gaslighter.

-The gaslightee literally has no control of the relationship and the gaslighter retains the powers of approval, safety, security, acceptance, and respect.
-Furthermore, the gaslighter, unfortunately, keeps also the powers to withdraw all these and often continually threatens to do so.
+The gaslight has no control of the relationship and the gaslighter retains the powers of approval, safety, security, acceptance, and respect.
+Furthermore, the gaslighter, unfortunately, also keeps the power to withdraw all these and often continually threatens to do so.

-This creates a direct relationship with codependent relationships which is also built of vulnerability, fear, and marginalization.
+This creates a direct relationship with codependent relationships, built of vulnerability, fear, and marginalization.

-Being continuously kept on the offensive can be tiring, and the gaslightee is already facing it.
+Being continuously kept on the offensive can be tiring, and the gaslighter is already facing it.

-Having mastered his/her tactics of keeping victims on the offensive, the gaslighter will soon wear them down making them resigned, pessimistic, discouraged, self-doubting (best gift to the gaslighter) and fearful.
-Soon enough, the victims begin to question their own identity, perception, and reality.
+Having mastered their tactics of keeping victims on the offensive, the gaslighter will soon wear them down, making them resigned, pessimistic, discouraged, self-doubting (best gift to the gaslighter) and fearful.
+Soon enough, the victims may question their identity, perception, and reality.

 And this is how the gaslighter wins the battle in the relationship.

-At this stage, the gaslightee now employs their manipulative tactics and tries to deviate from what he/she has portrayed all through.
-They are likely to start occasionally treating their victims with some moderation, mildness and may even top it up with some superficial remorse or kindness that elicits some false hope in the gaslightee.
+As one of the stages of gaslighting, the abusers are likely to start occasionally treating their victims with some moderation, mildness and may even top it up with some superficial remorse or kindness that elicits some false hope in the gaslighter.

-This is when the ‘let’s give it a chance’ feeling starts to grow in the gaslightee.
+This is when the ‘let’s give it a chance’ feeling starts to grow in the gaslighter.

-But all these are calculated moves aimed at instilling some complacency on the side of the gaslightee to bring down his/her guard before the gaslighter pulls off the next phase of gaslighting.
+But all these are calculated moves aimed at instilling some complacency on the side of the gaslighter to bring down their guard before the gaslighter pulls off the next phase of gaslighting.

-It’s also at this stage that the gaslighter tags the codependent relationship tendencies with him/her.
+At this stage, the gaslighter also tags the codependent relationship tendencies with them.

-It’s always to gain control, dominate and take advantage of unsuspecting individuals, groups or even a whole society, given a chance.
+You can identify a gaslighting abuser when they always aim to gain control, dominate and take advantage of unsuspecting individuals, groups or even a whole society, given a chance.

-The gaslighter maintains and intensifies a constant stream of coercion and lies which in effect keeps the gaslightee in a state of doubt, fear, and insecurity.
+The gaslighter maintains and intensifies a constant stream of coercion and lies, which, in effect, keeps the gaslighter in a state of doubt, fear, and insecurity.

-Consequently, this grants him or her the freedom to exploit at will the gaslightee in a bid to propagate his power, influence and personal gain.
+Consequently, this grants them the freedom to exploit the gaslightee in a bid to propagate their power, influence and personal gain.

 Gaslighting in relationships is a sad affair.

-Some people may not be able to identify what’s happening in their relationship.
+Some people may be unable to identify what’s happening in their relationship.
 They are therefore left wondering whether they are just losing their minds or simply being paranoid.

-If you suspect being some bit of gaslighting in your relationship, seek help immediately or talk to your partner if you can reach help for whatever reasons there may be.
+If you suspect some bit of gaslighting in your relationship, seek help immediately or talk to your partner if you can reach help for whatever reasons.

 Want to have a happier, healthier marriage?